Free PDF Books

 "The very best thing you can do for the world is to make the best of yourself."

-Wallace D. Wattles (1860-1911) was an American author and pioneer of the New Thought movement, a spiritual and philosophical movement that emphasized the power of positive thinking and visualization to achieve success, prosperity, and personal growth.
+January 6, 1860 - February 7, 1911.
+Wattles was an American author and pioneer of the New Thought movement, a spiritual and philosophical movement that emphasized the power of positive thinking and visualization to achieve success, prosperity, and personal growth.

 Wattles' most famous book is "The Science of Getting Rich," which was published in 1910 and has since become a classic in the self-help genre.
 In this book, Wattles laid out a system for achieving wealth and success that was based on the principles of New Thought and emphasized the importance of creativity, gratitude, and persistence.